CRATES AS A SAFE HAVEN FOR DOGS

 Don’t feel bad for using a crate.
 This continues to be a great solution for many minor separation anxiety cases.
 Just make sure you don’t overdo it.
 I don’t like for a dog to be in a crate for more than 6 hours at a time.
 Preferably 4.
 And you MUST exercise them for at least an hour before putting them in and ensure they’ve eliminated fully.

 In fact, The Pooch Coach suggests to all her clients that they train their dogs to be comfortable in crates.
-Otherwise, if there is an urgent situation requiring crating (e.g. a long drive or flight, or a hospital stay), you don’t want your dog to panic and struggle on top of the stress of the situation.
+Otherwise, if there is an urgent situation requiring crating – e.g. a long drive or flight, a hospital stay, or a way to offer your dog respite from children or partiers – you don’t want your dog to panic and struggle on top of the stress of the situation.
 A crate should simply mean “lie down and relax”!

 Here’s how you go about establishing the crate as your dog’s friend.
 This is a short video to help you teach your dog to get into a crate and be comfortable: